 First of all, thank you Foreign Policy Centre, and Adam in particular, for inviting me to speak in this esteemed panel, in such a prestigious place.

-As a quick introduction, the Open Dialog Foundation is a non-political, non-governmental organisation funded in 2009, whose activities – until recently – focused on supporting democracy, human rights and the rule of law in the post-soviet region.
+As a quick introduction, the Open Dialogue Foundation is a non-political, non-governmental organisation funded in 2009, whose activities – until recently – focused on supporting democracy, human rights and the rule of law in the post-soviet region.
 Our aim is to protect oppressed activists, journalists, opposition politicians and other victims of political persecution.

 Until July 2017, we have never formally spoken out on the internal situation in Poland.
 Quite the opposite – we used Poland as a role model and inspiration for its Eastern neighbours and other post-Soviet states struggling for a democratic transformation.
 The Polish people have shown them great solidarity, with my second homeland often being a safe haven for political refugees.